rbaumgar/openshift-logging/README.md

 If you want to persist the events of the OpenShift platform you can use the Event Router.

 The OpenShift Container Platform Event Router is a pod that watches Kubernetes events and logs them for collection by the logging.
-You must manually deploy the Event Router.
+You have to deploy the Event Router manually.

 The Event Router collects events from all projects and writes them to STDOUT.
 The collector then forwards those events to the store defined in the ClusterLogForwarder custom resource (CR).